Adarshkumar2212/Linear-Regression/README.md

 # Linear-Regression
 Summary of the task:
 The repository contains python code used to train and build a machine learning model using simple linear regression.
-A small dataset was used consisting of two columns (height and weight).
+A DATASET is used .
 The data was first split into the training set and the test set; tools from the Scikit Learn Library were then used to build the main model.
 Creating a Machine Learning model to predict the real estate prices in India.
 We are going to use the dataset from Kaggle.com.
 We are also going to create a single page website which will provide the front end to access our model for predictions.

-Below data science concepts are used in this project
+Below data science concepts are used in this;

 Data loading and cleaning
 Outlier detection and removal